tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 ## Terminology to Describe JSON/YAML

 Let's clear up some other terminology before we get started.
-The specification document in my OpenAPI tutorial uses YAML, but it could also be expressed in JSON.
+The specification document in my OpenAPI tutorial uses YAML (which I introduced briefly [here](pubapis_yaml.html)), but it could also be expressed in JSON.
 JSON is a subset of YAML, so the two are practically interchangeable formats (for the data structures we're using).
 Ultimately, though, the OpenAPI spec is a JSON object.
 The specification notes:

 >An OpenAPI document that conforms to the OpenAPI Specification is itself a JSON object, which may be represented either in JSON or YAML format.
 (See [Format](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#format))